leonovk/wg-rest-api/README.md

 sudo usermod -aG docker $(whoami) exit
 ```

+### 2. Build an image from a Dockerfile

 clone this repository and build the image from the dockerfile

-To automatically run simply run:
+To run just run the command:

 *Instead of 'wg-rest-api', substitute the name of the image that you specified during assembly*